zhill/enterprise-docs/content/docs/using/api_usage/reports/_index.md

 Depending on the size of data set (i.e. number of tags, images etc in the system) results of a query could be very large.
 Reports service implements pagination for all queries to better handle the volume of the results and respond to the clients within a reasonable amount of time.

-Structure of every query contains a metadata object called `pageInfo`
+Structure of the query contains a metadata object called `pageInfo`.
+It is optional but we recommend adding it to all queries
 ```
 {
   imagesByVulnerability {